Frequently Asked Questions

 What should I do first: audition or apply?

-It is not required that you complete your application to SMU prior to scheduling an audition or submitting your portfolio, but candidates are encouraged to do so.
+With the exception of Music students auditioning in December, it is not required that you complete your application to SMU prior to scheduling an audition or submitting your portfolio; however, candidates are encouraged to do so.
 All Meadows admissions are contingent upon successful admission to the University.